Sairyss/domain-driven-hexagon/README.md

 ## Repositories

+Repositories are abstractions over collections of entities that are living in a database.
-Repositories centralize common data access functionality.
-They encapsulate the logic required to access that data.
-Entities/aggregates can be put into a repository and then retrieved at a later time without domain even knowing where data is saved, in a database, or a file, or some other source.
+They centralize common data access functionality and encapsulate the logic required to access that data.
+Entities/aggregates can be put into a repository and then retrieved at a later time without domain even knowing where data is saved: in a database, in a file, or some other source.

 We use repositories to decouple the infrastructure or technology used to access databases from the domain model layer.